top of page

 More Than a Dance

-In the dance of life, every moment counts.
+At that night as in the dance of life, every moment counts.

 Comments